pgaskin/koboutils/kobo-versionextract/README.md

 # kobo-versionextract
 Extracts the version from an update zip or a KoboRoot.tgz.
+Deprecated in favour of [kobo-fwinfo](../kobo-fwinfo/).

 ````
 Usage: kobo-versionextract [OPTIONS] PATH_TO_FW